RainbowMiner/RainbowMiner/README.md

 <details><summary>Bsod</summary> https://bsod.pw/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>BsodParty</summary> https://bsod.pw/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine solo together with others, set in pools configuration or edit pools.config.txt.
 Set "PartyPassword" in pools.config.txt for your group</details>
 <details><summary>BsodSolo</summary> https://bsod.pw/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine solo, set in pools configuration or edit pools.config.txt</details>
-<details><summary>CryptoKnight</summary> https://cryptoknight.cc/ no auto-exchange, dedicated to cryptonight mining, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
+<details><summary>CryptoKnight</summary> https://cryptoknight.cc/ no auto-exchange, dedicated to cryptonight and swap mining, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>Ethermine</summary> https://ethermine.org/ no auto-exchange, a seperate wallet address is needed for each coin (ETH, ETC, ZEC) you want to mine, set in pools configuration or edit pools.config.txt - do not use together with pool Nanopool</details>
 <details><summary>FairPool</summary> https://fairpool.xyz/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>GosCx</summary> https://gos.cx/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>